asadbinkhalid/Inventory-Chokidar/README.md

 Inventory Chokidar is a Inventory Management System software that will keep track of the inventory of National Highway and Motorway Police Department.
-Web Application Development knowledge will be used in developing this project.
-Moreover, database knowledge shall also be required to save and update the entries.
-Inventory Chokidar will focus on making the software able to perform all activities by carefully interacting with the user and fulfilling the requirements specified by the client.
+Web Application Development knowledge is used in developing this project.
+Moreover, database knowledge is also required to save and update the entries.
+Inventory Chokidar focuses on making the software able to perform all activities by carefully interacting with the user and fulfilling the requirements specified by the client.